 In addition to assets, the government-wide statement of net position will report a separate section for deferred outflows of resources.
 Deferred outflows of resources represents a consumption of net assets that applies to a future period and will not be recognized as an outflow of resources (expense/expenditure) until then.
-At December 31, 2022, there were no deferred outflows of resources.
+At December 31, 2023, there were no deferred outflows of resources.

 In addition to liabilities, the governmental fund financial statements report a separate section for deferred inflows of resources.
 Deferred inflows of resources represent an acquisition of net assets that applies to a future period and will not be recognized as an inflow of resources (revenue) until that time.
-At December 31, 2022, there were no deferred inflows of resources.
+For the Corporation, deferred inflows of resources include unavailable revenue.